workshops & Lectures – surfing with a feminist perspective

 The duration of the lecture is around 2 hours and can be combined with a film screening relating to the topic.

-Looking good! – Photo / Video – Analysis
+Looking good! – Photo / Video – Analysis (workshop)

 Self-perception vs. reality can be a tricky thing – maybe you feel like you pulled off a perfect barrel like Tyler Wright or gracefully danced across the longboard like Sasha Jane Lowerson.
 But did you really?
 In our photo and video analysis workshop, we look truth in the face – which can go one way or the other in terms of overlapping with self -perception.